In designing and reviewing thousands of PowerPoint presentations, websites and logos, we're constantly faced with the question: what is good design?

 Deutsch argues that it is easy to be misled by the empiricist view that there can be no objective philosophical or artistic knowledge.

-If this is true, that there exists some objective beauty that we can all appreciate, then this is useful for designers to be aware of.
+If it is true that some objective beauty exists that we can all appreciate, then this is a useful point for designers.

 Flowers first appeared on earth only 130 million short years ago.
-When they arrived, they covered the planet swiftly, as has ever since.
+When they arrived, they covered the planet swiftly, and have ever since.
 How fast they spread baffled Darwin.

 Biologists describe their innovation as communicating across species.
-It is hypothesized that they did this, not by understanding how all insects think, but by using something that objectively exist in the universe: beauty.
+It is hypothesized that they did this, not by understanding how all insects think to attract them, but by using something that objectively exists in the universe: beauty.

-The essence of that beauty is available not just to a specific culture, or even species.
+The essence of that beauty is available not just to a specific culture, or even a species.

 Hard to vary.
-As Deutsch describes in his book, something is "hard to vary" when the design has details that fit together so neatly, that changing any details would ruin the overall picture.
-He mentioned E = MC2 as an example of a beautiful equation.
+As Deutsch describes in his book, something is hard to vary when the design has details that fit together so neatly that changing any of them would ruin the overall picture.
+He mentions E = MC2 as an example of a beautiful equation.

-For example you might say that a flower that lost a pedal, a beautiful poem that lost a word or beautiful music that lost a note would be diminished in its beauty.
+For example, you might say that a flower that lost a petal, a beautiful poem that lost a word, or beautiful music that lost a note would be diminished in its beauty.

-A relevant application of the goal to make designs hard to vary, is to avoid designing by committee.
-Design by committee has become a negative term used for design projects that has many designers, but not unifying plan or vision.
+A relevant application of the goal to make designs hard to vary is to avoid design by committee.
+Design by committee has become a negative term used for design projects that have many designers, but not a unifying plan or vision.

-Ensure a creative, unifying vision by giving a chosen decision maker with a design vision.
+Ensure a creative, unified vision by designating a decision maker who has a design vision.

-This is especially important in the age of digital art.
-Make sure your company’s designs have balance and can be easily re-sized, re-shaped and re-purposed without compromising aesthetics.
+This concept is especially important in the age of digital art.
+Make sure your company’s designs have balance and can be easily resized, reshaped and repurposed without compromising aesthetics.

 The golden ratio is the geometrical ratio of 1.1618.
 And golden proportions arise when two golden ratios meet.

-Designers can use this ratio in PowerPoint presentations to draw the audience of the customer to important points, and create a sense of pleasure.
+Designers can use this ratio in PowerPoint presentations to draw the audience or the customer to important points and to create a sense of pleasure.